-We want to help you use your time and skills to help others, and so have brought together a list of some of the organisations and roles in Coventry and Warwickshire that you might be able to support.
+It's not always easy to know how to best use your time and skills to help others, so we have brought together a list of some of the organisations and roles in Coventry and Warwickshire that you might be able to support.
 There are countless other opportunities out there, so do let us know if you come across any that we might be able to share here.

 “At times such as this, it is more important than ever for us to work together with our regional neighbours and partners as a single community.
 All of our staff are working differently now and for some of us, this may present the opportunity to volunteer amongst our community.

 On this page, you can find links to formal voluntary positions – please take a look through the opportunities available to you and follow the instructions regarding applications.
 Thank you for supporting our community by considering becoming a volunteer.

 We’d love to hear what voluntary activities you’re involved with – find out how you can help us to share good news at this difficult time.”

 Available volunteer opportunities